amadzai/nft-mint-and-merge/README.md

 3. Lack of smart contract tests: There is only one test script that is not robust, which only tests the payment and ownership of an NFT.
 - Can be improved by creating more smart contract test scripts that are able to test edge cases and all the different functionalities of the contract.

-## Process :bulb:
-1. Priorities:
-- As this is my first time creating smart contracts, and with very little experience in JavaScript frameworks for both the front-end and back-end, the initial priorities based on what I believe I was capable of were:
-  - Get the smart contract up-and-running.
-  - Create a basic React front-end to test the minting of an NFT.
-  - Successfully mint an NFT where the image and metadata would be updated, and the state of the NFT is stored.
-  - Implement a gacha system to randomly (based on probability) mint an NFTs based on their rarity.
-  - Implement the merging/burning function that upgrades an NFT to a higher rarity.
-  - Deploy the contracts on a testnet.
-  - Add styling and additional pages to the front-end.
-  - Implement the entire back-end logic.
-- I was able to barely reach the the Add styling to the front-end stage, without adding any additional pages in the time given and with very simple styling.

-2. Tool Selection:
-- As I was following Fireship's guide at the very start, which helped with getting the smart contract up-and-running, as well as creating a basic React front-end, I decided to stick with the same tools and technology from the guide as it would reduce further complexity of converting it to a different selection.
-Here are the tools and technologies:
-  - React
-  - Bootstrap (Added Reactstrap later on)
-  - Hardhat
-  - OpenZeppelin (Adjusted the boilerplate later on)
-  - Alchemy (For testnet deployment)

-3. Challenges and Time Management:
-- Initially, I underestimated the time required to implement features as I had a clear plan.
-When I began to work on successfully minting the NFT, a myriad of bugs and errors were thrown.
-- A lot of time was needed to learn the necessary dependencies and setup (thanks Fireship), the Solidity syntax, and how NFTs are generated overall.
-As many of the beginner guides were from a few years back, it required a lot of debugging, researching, and ChatGPT (which also caused more bugs).
-- The gacha and merging logic took most of the time (2 days), with every iteration creating new errors somewhere else.
-I decided not to jump to back-end when faced with failures in the gacha and merging logic as I would end up with more questions, and lose my train of thought.
-The commitment to solving gacha and merging logic ended up being my final successful implementation in the project within the given time frame.
-- I decided that completely implementing the Smart Contract Development with some Front-End Development would yield the most obvious results, and would be able to at least attain the title and key requirements of the project.

-4. Key Takeaways:
-- If given more time, I would definitely take a different approach in learning the tools and technology.
-Instead of following a deprecated guide, I would have slowly read through official documentations, and work on mini-projects to make sure I actually understand every line of code, and the flow of it.
-However, this would not be a good approach to a time-restricted project, especially with a lack of experience.
-- Regardless of the time-constraint, this project provided hands-on experience with developing and deploying an ERC721 smart contract, where I gained a ton of insight on how minting, merging, and burning tokens work, which is something fundamental to building NFT-based dApps, and even Web3 as a whole.
-- Working on the gacha mechanics made me further understand the consequences of randomizing things, and how important it is to understand what the effects are, for both the front-end and the back-end, as without proper implementation, things get wonky...
-- Another small takeaway is realizing that most randomizations are handled off-chain, as randomizing on-chain is also difficult.
-When uploading my images and metadat to the IPFS via Pinata, it was the first time I noticed that the "user-minted" may have already existed, and the image itself may not be randomized at the time of minting.
-- Overall, it was very difficult, but also very fun.
-Truly learnt a lot, and I can't wait to work on it again.

-For my complete brain-dump documentation:

 ## FAQ :question:
 1. What are the rarities?
 - There are 5 total rarities, with 4 Warriors in each except the Legendary rarity where there's only 2: